luizilha/myAutoInstallToolsShellScripts/README.md

 # myAutoInstallToolsShellScripts

-This repositorie is only to add new sh files to auto install tools i need to work.
+This repository is only to add new sh files to auto install tools they need to work.